DegenJoker/degenxdocs/docs/020-degenx-ecosystem/040-Products/Liquidity_Backing/010-liquidity-backing.md

 ## Introduction

-DegenX (DGNX) has introduced a pioneering Liquidity Backing feature, setting a foundational value for the DGNX token by establishing a growing pool of assets.
-This mechanism allows DGNX holders to unlock their share of Liquidity Backing assets by choosing to burn their tokens through a bespoke interface within the DegenX Dapp.
+DEGENX (DGNX) has introduced a pioneering Liquidity Backing feature, setting a foundational value for the DGNX token by establishing a growing pool of assets.
+This mechanism allows DGNX holders to unlock their share of Liquidity Backing assets by choosing to burn their tokens through a bespoke interface within the DEGENX dApp.
 Access to the assets in Liquidity Backing is exclusively through the burning of DGNX tokens.

 This guide aims to reveal the Liquidity Backing concept, using straightforward examples to illustrate its workings and the potential impact of asset value increases within this pool.
 We'll also delve into how DGNX holders can influence the selection of backing assets and modify the token's taxes via on-chain DAO proposals.